 It’s important that you understand the difference between the old law (a written code you can’t keep) and the new Law (Christ himself, living in you).
 Try and live by the old laws, as Paul did, and it make you miserable:

 What a wretched man I am!
 Who will rescue me from this body that is subject to death?
-(Rom 7:24)
+(Romans 7:24)

 Paul couldn’t keep the old law no matter how hard he tried.
 He needed a new law and that new law is a Who:

 Who will rescue me…?
 Thanks be to God, who delivers me through Jesus Christ our Lord.
-(Rom 7:24-25a)
+(Romans 7:24-25a)

 Do you see?
 The old law is a what; the new law is a Who.
 The old law ministers condemnation and death (2 Cor 3:7-9), but the new “law of the Spirit gives life” (Rom 8:2).

 For the letter kills, but the Spirit gives life.
-(2 Cor 3:6)
+(2 Corinthians 3:6)

 Who gives life?
 Not a set of rules, but the Spirit of Christ within you.
-The new law is a Who.
+One more time for emphasis: the new law is a Who.